Aaron of Lincoln

-Aaron of Lincoln (born at Lincoln, England, about 1125, died 1186) was an English Jewish financier.
+Aaron of Lincoln (c.
+1123 – 1186) was an English Jewish financier.
 He is believed to have been the wealthiest man in Norman England; it is estimated that his wealth exceeded that of the King.

+Biography

+Aaron was born around 1123 in Lincoln, England and likely spent some of his early life in France.

-He is first mentioned in the English pipe-roll of 1166 as creditor of King Henry II for sums amounting to £616 12s 8d in nine of the English counties.
+He is first mentioned in the English pipe-roll of 1166 as the creditor of King Henry II for sums amounting to £616 12s 8d in nine of the English counties.
 He conducted his business through agents, and sometimes in conjunction with Isaac, fil Joce; by these methods building up what was practically a great banking association that spread throughout England.

+He owned a plot of land near to Lincoln Castle, and his house was likely situated on this land before it was demolished to make way for an extension to the castle defences in 1227–8.

+It is recorded that Aaron died in 1186.